kafka-ops/hermann/README.md

-# hermann
+# Hermann
-An API to provide an Apache Kafka as self-service
+An API to bring self service to Apache Kafka